hmrc/pizza-tax-frontend-workshop/README.md

     │NotEligibleForPizzaTax│    │TaxStatementConfirmation│
     └──────────────────────┘    └────────────────────────┘

-In the `PizzaTaxJourneyModelAlt1` we explore an alternative design of the journey model where all answers are explicitly remembered in the `QuestionnaireAnswers` object in optional fields.
-We let questionaire states extend the helper trait `HasAnswers`.
-To keep questionnaire entity always valid we implement `isValid` method and instead of `goto` we use  `gotoIfValid` to progress to the new state.

 The `HungerSolution`, `PizzaAllowance` and `ITRole` traits and objects model enumeration of user input options.

 The `BasicPizzaAllowanceLimits` is an example of parametrising the model with an external configuration.